FourjsGenero/ex_push_notification/README.md

 * Setup GST Desktop environment
 * Open the token_maintainer.4pw project
 * Build all
-* Open the gcm.4pw project
+* Open the fcm.4pw project
 * Build all

-### Test GCM
+### Test FCM

 1. On the server
    * Start the token_maintainer in background (fglrun token_maintainer &)
-   * Start the GCM push server (fglrun gcm_push_server) - has GUI interface!
+   * Start the FCM push server (fglrun fcm_push_server) - has GUI interface!
 2. On the Android device:
    * Start the app
    * Tap register button, you should get a registration token
 3. On the server:
-   * Go to the GCM push server program and click the send button
+   * Go to the FCM push server program and click the send button
 4. On the Android device:
    * Check that the notification arrives on the device
    * Tap unregister button